 Once the Puerto Rican ex-convict, Carlito Brigante, gets out of prison he promises to go straight and live a peaceful and uncontroversial life.
 He does this to stay out of trouble but, really, can it last?
 Sadly, his past catches up with him and leads him down the same road that led to prison before.
 However, he still tries to escape that lifestyle by running a nightclub to help him stay straight.

 Needless to say, things don’t go the way he had planned and a quiet lifestyle isn’t on the menu.
-Stand by for some great action.
+Stand by for a great action movie similar to Goodfellas.

 Director: Brian De Palma